codeincontext/eslint-plugin-asset-location/docs/rules/no-absolute-asset-path.md

-# Only allow assets co-located with the importing file (only-relative-assets)
+# Only allow assets co-located with the importing file (no-absolute-asset-path)

 Some projects have best practices about co-location of assets.